vojpr/Watermark_to_image_App/README.md

 # Watermark_to_image_App
-Tkinter app that uploads selected file from file browser, adds chosen text over image and saves it with new name.
+Tkinter app that uploads selected image from file browser, adds chosen text over image and saves it with new name.